Kelvin Gastelum

 Kelvin Gastelum (born October 24, 1991) is an American professional mixed martial artist.
-He currently competes in the Middleweight division for the Ultimate Fighting Championship (UFC).
-Gastelum has competed for the UFC since he won The Ultimate Fighter 17.
-As of February 27, 2023, he is #15 in the UFC middleweight rankings.
+He currently competes in the middleweight division of the Ultimate Fighting Championship (UFC).
+Gastelum earned a contract with the UFC after winning The Ultimate Fighter 17 in 2013.
+Gastelum has also competed in the welterweight division.

-Early life
+Early life and education

 Gastelum is of Mexican descent.
-His family is from Obregon, Sonora, where he lived temporarily during his childhood.
+His family is from Ciudad Obregón, Sonora, where he lived temporarily during his childhood.
+Gastelum won a 5A Division II AIA state wrestling title out of Cibola High School and continued to wrestle at North Idaho College, where he was ranked as high as fifth in the country (NJCAA) as a freshman before deciding to compete in mixed martial arts professionally.
+He worked as a bail bondsman prior to training MMA full-time.

 Mixed martial arts career

 Early career

-Gastelum won a 5A Division II AIA state wrestling title out of Cibola High School and continued to wrestle at North Idaho College, where he was ranked as high as fifth in the country (NJCAA) as a freshman before deciding to compete in mixed martial arts professionally.
-He worked as a bail bondsman prior to training MMA full-time.

 After turning professional, Gastelum amassed an undefeated record of five wins (all finishes) and no losses before competing in The Ultimate Fighter.